-31.4 Behavioral Health Provider Network
+33.4 Behavioral Health Provider Network

-The Contractor shall provide access to Psychiatrists, Psychologists, and other Behavioral Health
+The Contractor shall provide access to Psychiatrists, Psychologists, and other Behavioral Health Service providers.

-Service providers.
 Community Mental Health Centers (CMHCs) shall be offered participation in the Contractor provider network.
 Other eligible providers of Behavioral Health Services include Licensed Professional Clinical Counselors, Licensed Marriage and Family Therapists, Licensed Psychological Practitioners, Behavioral Health Multi-Specialty Groups, Behavior Health Services Organizations, Licensed Clinical Social Workers, and other independently licensed behavioral health professions.
-The Contractor shall include in their network the MCIS, BHCT and COSS providers that are part of the Mobile Crisis Intervention Continuum through the MCIS-ASO.
-To the extent that non-psychiatrists and other providers of Behavioral Health Services may also be provided as a component of FQHC and RHC services, these facilities shall be offered the opportunity to participate in the Behavioral Health network.
+To the extent that non-psychiatrists and other providers of Behavioral Health

+Services may also be provided as a component of FQHC and RHC services, these facilities shall be offered the opportunity to participate in the Behavioral Health network.
 FQHC and RHC providers can continue to provide the same services they currently provide under their licenses.

-31.5 Enrollee Access to Behavioral Health Services
+33.5 Enrollee Access to Behavioral Health Services